A debut for the cornelian cherry staff.

 I ́d like to briefly introduce myself.
 My name is Michael Harbarth.
 I trained to be a shepherd in the 80s.
 One problem among shepherds were the tools of our trade, like the one I ́m leaning on right now, of which we used up two or three a year, since they were only of more or less good quality.
 Then someone said to me: "Michael, try to find Cornelian cherry.
 Cornelian cherry wood is the material that won ́t break, you can even pass it on to your descendants."

-I then tried to whittle away at the staff with a knife, I swung it a concrete corner, but it didn ́t break off.
+I then tried to whittle away at the staff with a knife, I swung it a concrete edge, but it didn ́t break off.
 I repeated the whole process two more times, and then it finally worked.

 This experience was the reason why I refused to make anything out of this wood for anyone, be it a shepherd ́s staff or a walking stick, simply because this wood is very hard and very durable and dulls the tools.